acts-project/acts/README.md

 # <a name="intro">Introduction</a>

-This project is supposed to be an experiment-independent set of track reconstruction tools.
+This project is an experiment-independent set of track reconstruction tools.
 The main philosophy is to provide high-level track reconstruction modules that can be used for any tracking detector.
 The description of the tracking detector's geometry is optimized for efficient navigation and quick extrapolation of tracks.
 Converters for several common geometry description languages exist.
-Having a highly performant, yet largely customizable implementation of track reconstruction algorithms was a primary objective for the design of this toolset.
+Having a fast, yet largely customizable implementation of track reconstruction algorithms was a primary objective for the design of this toolset.
 Additionally, the applicability to real-life HEP experiments played a major role in the development process.
 Apart from algorithmic code, this project also provides an event data model for the description of track parameters and measurements.

 Key features of this project include:

-* tracking geometry description which can be constructed from TGeo, DD4Hep, or customized input
+*   Tracking geometry description which can be constructed from TGeo, DD4Hep, or customized input.
-* simple and efficient event data model,
+*   Simple and efficient event data model.
-* performant and highly flexible algorithms for track propagation and fitting,
+*   Fast and highly flexible algorithms for track propagation and fitting.
-* basic seed finding algorithms.
+*   Seed finding algorithms.
+*   Fast track simulation tools based on the reconstruction geometry description.

 The git repository for the Acts project can be found at <a href="https://gitlab.cern.ch/acts/acts-core.git">https://gitlab.cern.ch/acts/acts-core.git</a>.